PhotonicGluon/Abstract-Algebra-Book/README.md

 You can find the latest release [on Overwrite](https://overwrite.site/projects/abstract-algebra), or on [GitHub](https://github.com/PhotonicGluon/Abstract-Algebra-Book/releases/latest).

 ## Licence
-This work is released under a Creative Commons [Attribution-NonCommercial-ShareAlike 4.0 International Licence](LICENSE).
+This work is released under a Creative Commons [Attribution-ShareAlike 4.0 International Licence](LICENSE).